Orlando Annulment Lawyers

 Grounds for a Divorce in Florida

 The most common ground for seeking a divorce in the state of Florida is Irreconcilable Differences between the parties.
 Florida also recognizes grounds for a divorce in cases where one of the spouses has been mentally incapacitated for a period of at least three (3) years.
-No matter which situation you may be facing, our Orlando office attorneys will be able to assist you with your litigation needs.
+No matter which situation you may be facing, our Orlando annulment lawyers will be able to assist you with your litigation needs.